Skip to main content

 R = v₀² sin(2θ) / g

 This last equation reveals something elegant: for a given launch speed, the range is maximized when sin(2θ) = 1, which occurs at θ = 45°.
-Launch angles equally above and below 45° produce the same range — a 30° launch goes just as far as a 60° launch (though the 60° launch goes much higher).
+Launch angles equally above and below 45° produce the same range — a 30° launch goes just as far as a 60° launch, though the 60° launch goes much higher and takes longer.

-Mistake 2: Using the range formula for unequal launch and landing heights.
-The formula R = v₀² sin(2θ)/g only works when the projectile lands at the same height it was launched from.
-For a ball thrown off a cliff, you need to go back to the full kinematic equations and solve them directly.
+Mistake 2: Applying the range formula to unequal heights.
+The formula R = v₀² sin(2θ)/g only works when the landing height equals the launch height.
+For a ball thrown off a cliff, you must use the full kinematic equations with the appropriate boundary conditions.

 Written by